maxim-saplin/ambilytics/README.md

     - This make standard Events report not useful for all 6 platforms.
 Yet the package allowed sending both events, which make it possible to create a custom report that can track screen views across all platforms.
 - No automatic geo, demographic, and language data collection for Measurement Protocol

+Hence the philosophy of this package: complete analytics for the platfroms supported by Firebase and essential events from unsupported platfroms (Windows and Linux).

 # Configuring Ambilytics

 Historically Firebase Analytics was used for app analytics on iOS/Android and Google Analytics for web.
 Now they are integrated.
 In order to proceed you'll need a Google Account.
 Using this account you will set-up a project in Firebase Console which will be linked to an account/property in Google Analytics.
 All reports will be available in Google Analytics Console.